Mahdi-Razi-Gandomani/Airline_Res_System/README.md

 - Update library paths for jsoncpp and curl if needed

 ### 6. Create Data Files
-The system will automatically create these files on first run:
+The system will automatically create files for flights, passengers and admins to keep data persistent.
-- `flights.csv` - Flight data
-- `passengers.csv` - Passenger information
-- `admins.csv` - Admin accounts

 **Default Admin Credentials**:
 - Username: `admin`